QwertzG/YARD/README.md

   Corrected quesiton
   ![Corrected question](https://github.com/QwertzG/Test/blob/main/JA-PYQ-2025-P2-fixed.png)

+### ➤ 2022 Paper 1
+Question 33 of physics was dropped which has an answer in the fixed version with no change in the question itself.

+### ➤ 2022 Paper 2
+Question 32 and 35 of physics were dropped which have an answer in the fixed version with no change in the question itself.

   ### ➤ 2020 Paper 2
-Question 1 and 6 of physics were given bonus which have an answer in the fixed version with no change in the questions itself.
+Questions 1 and 6 of physics were dropped which have an answer in the fixed version with no change in the questions itself.

 </details>